meta-hub/meta_target/README.md

 ## ⚠️ Pre-Release ⚠️
 This resource has lacked extensive testing.
-Development and but-fixing will be continued, however all features may not work correctly.
+Development and bug-fixing will be continued, however all features may not work correctly.
 Please report bugs, incorrect readme instructions/examples, or any other issue you might find, right here on github issues.
 You can also post any missing features from other targetting resources that you would like added through github issues.